-From 1 May 2017, WMAS will provide Patient Transport Services (PTS) covering much of Birmingham and the Black Country.
+From 1 May 2017, WMAS provides Patient Transport Services (PTS) covering much of Birmingham and the Black Country.
 This includes patients registered with GPs in Birmingham, Sandwell and Solihull eligible for transport through the region and the rest of the UK.

 The service also covers patients in most other parts of the West Midlands travelling into Birmingham and Black Country for treatment.